rajasaroj/spring-mvc/README.md

 Hence we have created 2 packages

     1) CommonConfig: it will handle the creation of bean of 3rd party libraries
-    2) services/security: this will define method for encrpting password and checking passwords via EncryptionServiceImpl etc.
+    2) services/security: this will define method for encrpting password and checking passwords via EncryptionServiceImpl.java etc.